jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 - Disciplines, fields
 - Units of measurement

-If ambiguous, the scope of a term may be clarified with **scope notes (SN).** If a scope note mentions another term in the vocabulary, then there should be a reciprocal SN or a cross-reference (term2: X SN term1).

 A term may use multiple words to denote a single concept, in which case it's a **compound term** and should have two parts: the **focus** AKA head, and the **modifier** AKA difference.
 Deciding to use a compound term rather than a single term should be guided by warrant and total #terms in the CV (more compound terms means fewer overall terms):

 - p.
 39: why join?
 - p.
 40: why split?

 Compound terms denote a single concept; **coordinated terms** denote several concepts associated with a single information object.
-This denotation can be embedded in the object **(precoordination),** as with Library of Congress subject headings in books: English language--Rhetoric, Persuasion (Rhetoric), Report writing.
-Precoordinated terms enable browsnig with great specificity, avoiding search, and impose alphabetic proximity on related terms that would otherwise be far apart.
-But it's better to let a user combine terms interactively during search **(postcoordination):** English language AND rhetoric AND persuasion AND reporting writing.
+This denotation can be embedded in the object **(precoordination),** as with Library of Congress subject headings in books: `English language--Rhetoric, Persuasion (Rhetoric), Report writing.` Precoordinated terms enable browsnig with great specificity, avoiding search, and impose alphabetic proximity on related terms that would otherwise be far apart.
+But it's better to let a user combine terms interactively during search **(postcoordination):** `English language AND rhetoric AND persuasion AND reporting writing.`

+Naturally occurring compound terms are preferable to qualified homographs, e.g. `religious tolerance` is better than `tolerance (religious)`.

+If ambiguous, the scope of a term may be clarified with **scope notes (SN).** If a scope note mentions another term in the vocabulary, then there should be a reciprocal SN or a cross-reference (term2: X SN term1).

 ##### Grammatical forms